Integrate Insycle with HubSpot Workflows

 What is a Recipe?

-A Recipe is a series of individual tasks that have been saved as templates and are strung together into a longer, ordered sequence.
+A Recipe is a series of individual tasks saved as templates that are strung together into a longer, ordered sequence.
 This can then be automated to run on a set schedule.

-Read more about Recipes, and learn Why Data Management Is So Time-Consuming and How Recipes Can Help.
+Read more about Recipes, and see the blog post, Why Data Management Is So Time-Consuming and How Recipes Can Help.

 Can I trigger a Recipe when a new contact is created or updated, even when they do not submit a form?